You know that your credit score is one of the most important bits of financial information about you.

-If you've ever been in the situation where you can't pay a bill because you didn't have the money available to you yet (let's say you get paid on the 15th but the bill comes on the 12th), you can probably immediately see how this will help you.
+If you’ve ever been in a situation where you can’t pay a bill because you didn’t have the money available to you yet (let’s say you get paid on the 15th, but the bill comes on the 12th), you can probably immediately see how this will help you.

 But there’s another reason why people don’t make their credit payments: they simply forget!

 That’s why it’s a good idea to set up a reminder system to ensure you can’t forget about the bills you have to pay.
 Do you really think you can remember all of those bills?
 Of course not!
 Make sure to have a system in place that works for you.

 If you still can’t make your credit payments on time, talk with your creditors to see if you can work out a deal.
 Perhaps you can lower your payments.
 Perhaps you can change the payment date.
 Try whatever you reasonably can to work out a deal so you can start paying on time and transition into good standing with the institutions.